 It is likely that it was used for grinding sand from the local quarries in much of it's later life.

-However the windmill fell into a dilapidated condition and eventually fell down due to age and the proximity of the quarry workings sometime in 1872.
+However the windmill fell into a dilapidated condition and eventually fell down sometime in 1872 due to age and the proximity of the quarry workings.

 The New Windmill at Ruiton

-George Richmond, who owned the old mill, built a new windmill in 1830.
+George Richmond, who owner of the old mill, had built the new windmill in 1830.

-Notice on the bankruptcy of George Richmond, 1837
+1837: Notice on the bankruptcy of George Richmond.

 The 'new' windmill was substantially built of sandstone from the nearby quarry, it had three grinding stones capable of grinding 120 bags of corn per week.